aws-amplify/amplify-js/docs/media/storage_guide.md

 ```

 Enabling this will automatically send 'Storage' events to Amazon Pinpoint and you will be able to see them within the AWS Pinpoint console under Custom Events.
 The event name will be 'Storage' and within the attributes will be details about the operations that occurred.
 For example Storage -> method -> put etc.

+For the complete API documentation for Storage module, visit our [API Reference](/api/classes/storageclass.html)
+{: .callout .callout--info}